martinberger-ch/oci-monitoring/README.md

 ### File /home/steampipe/config/oci.spc - Steampipe Region Filter

 The configuration is provided by Ansible automation and corresponds with file created during OCI CLI setup.
 You can rename the connection and filter for your regions.
-Just edit the file _/home/steampipe/config/oci.spc_ - example:
+Just edit the file _/home/steampipe/config/oci.spc_ and restart the Steampipe container - example:

 ```bash
 connection "oci" {